oracle-devrel/devo.tutorials/freetier-wordpress-ubuntu.md

 Here's a simplified diagram of the setup for your Linux VM.

-{% img assets/wordpress-apache-diagram.png "OCI Apache network diagram" %}
+{% imgx assets/wordpress-apache-diagram.png "OCI Apache network diagram" %}

 For additional information, see: